danielbachhuber/Assignment-Desk/readme.txt

 Community members can submit story pitches, vote on them, and volunteer for them.
 Editors can moderate pitches and assign them to staff or interested community journalists.

-NOTICE: THIS PLUGIN IS PRE-PRE-RELEASE AND SHOULD NOT BE USED IN PRODUCTION
+NOTICE: THIS PLUGIN IS PRE-PRE-RELEASE AND SHOULD NOT BE USED IN PRODUCTION.
+WE WILL BREAK YOUR SETTINGS.

 Much longer description.